beechwoods-software/sensors/README.md

 # Documentation
 The documentation can be generated from the doc directory.
 To create the documentation change directories to the doc directory and type doxygen.
 This will generate html and latex pages in the html and latex subdirectories.

+# ready_led
+The ready_led is an LED that is usually the onboard LED although other LEDs can be configured as the ready_led.
+It is used to signal status and events to the user.

 # st25dv nfc driver
 This driver implementation includes: